 Finding that Harry "had become so feeble and benumbed that he could not proceed," Weeks helped him to a sheltered spot, covered him with leaves, then followed a beaten path leading inland in search of help.
 A few hours later, he emerged on the shore of Baker’s Bay, where, to his great astonishment, the Tonquin floated placidly at anchor.

 A search party was immediately assembled to retrieve Harry, but when they arrived at the spot where Weeks had left him, he was nowhere to be found.
 Early the next morning he was discovered on the beach of Baker’s Bay, "half-dead at the foot of the rocks, with his feet torn and bleeding and his legs much swollen," (Franchere, 74).
 His rescuers built a large fire to warm him, then lifted him into a longboat and rowed him back to the Tonquin, "where with kind attention we managed to bring him back to life" (Franchere, 75).

-After placing the body in the grave and covering it, they formed a double line facing eastwards.
-“One officiating as a priest went to fetch water in his hat and having sprinkled the two rows of Islanders, began a prayer to which the others responded.
-Then they rose and departed and made their way towards the ship without looking back” (Franchere, 75).
+After placing the body in the grave and covering it, they formed a double line facing eastward.
+"One officiating as a priest went to fetch water in his hat and having sprinkled the two rows of Islanders, began a prayer to which the others responded.
+Then they rose and departed and made their way towards the ship without looking back" (Franchere, 75).